how to reduce high insulin levels naturally for prediabetes

 4 – Try Apple Cider Vinegar

-Apple cider vinegar has been found in small studies to delay the breakdown of starch in the bloodstream, which can help keep insulin levels more stable when you eat carbohydrates.
+Apple cider vinegar has been found in small studies to delay the breakdown of starch in the bloodstream, which can help keep insulin levels more stable when you eat carbohydrates, in turn reducing PCOS symptoms.

 BUY APPLE CIDER VINEGAR: AMAZON